-There are a number of signs and pieces of evidence to indicate feral pig activity and abundance in an area.
-Regular sightings of pigs and abundant fresh sign normally means high numbers of feral pigs; some sightings of pigs and obvious fresh sign indicates medium numbers of feral pigs; no or few sightings of pigs and very little fresh sign indicates low numbers of pigs.
+There are a number of signs to indicate feral pig activity and abundance in an area.
+Regular sightings of pigs and abundant fresh sign (tracks and scat) normally means high numbers of feral pigs; some sightings of pigs and obvious fresh sign indicates medium numbers of feral pigs; no or few sightings of pigs and very little fresh sign often indicates low numbers of pigs.

-During daylight, feral pigs shelter in deep cover and are rarely seen.
+During daylight, many feral pigs shelter in deep cover and are rarely seen.
 The presence and number of pigs are more reliably evaluated by observing signs of their activity and impact.
-An experienced observer can rapidly estimate the presence and abundance of feral pigs by carefully examining these signs.
-However, a beginner may see nothing.
+An experienced observer can rapidly estimate the presence and coarse relative abundance of feral pigs by carefully examining these signs.

-Fence damage: Pigs will push through fences, usually next to a post or picket and these holes are then used by other animals.
+Fence damage: Pigs will push through fences, usually enlarging an existing gap under the bottom wire; these holes are then used by other animals.
 Mud or coarse bristly hair on the wire or post indicates feral pigs.

 Pads: Pigs often create pads when travelling in single file to frequently used food and water sources.
-Pads are an unreliable sign of feral pigs unless there are no other animals about, or there are more signs of feral pigs, such as tracks or faeces, because feral pigs, domesticated animals and other wildlife all use the same pads.
+Pads can be a reliable sign of feral pigs and are often an effective way of identifying feral pig bedding and feeding areas.

 Tracks: Feral pigs leave hoof-prints in any soft surface.
 Their tracks have a distinctive square shape and can often be differentiated from other cloven hooved animals by the presence of two widely-separated dew claws.

 Faeces: Pigs defecate on and off pads.
 The size, shape and consistency of the scat varies with age and diet, but it is typically 3 to 6 cm wide, 7 to 22 cm long and fairly well formed.
-Close examination will reveal finely chewed plant matter and occasional bone fragments, pig bristles, wool and kangaroo or wallaby hair.
+Close examination will reveal finely chewed plant matter, grain and occasional bone fragments, pig bristles, wool or other hair.

 Tusk-marks: Adult boars slash the trunks of growing trees with their tusks, leaving a distinctive pattern of cut-marks.
 The trees selected for cutting and rubbing are often next to pads and near water.
-Because boars stand on tip-toes and reach up when tusk-marking, the height of the mark is a guide to the size of the carver.
+Because boars stand on toes and reach up when tusk-marking, the height of the mark can be a guide to the size of the pig.
 Marking may serve to notify other boars of the marker’s presence and size.

 Nests: Just before farrowing, sows make nests from the available vegetation, which they uproot and carry by mouth.
 If long, grassy vegetation is plentiful, the nest can be very large – up to 3 m by 1.5 m and 1 m high, with a domed roof.
 For the first 1 to 5 days of life, the piglets stay in the nest and the sow is usually also inside or nearby.
-Nests are usually less than 2 km from permanent water.
-They should be approached with caution.
+In cold temperatures, boars and non-farrowing sows may also build and use nests.

 Further information is also available at PestSmart Connect